Summer Music Festival

 $5 for Members, $10 for Non-Members, Free for *Youth Members, $5 for *Youth Non-Members

 In partnership with the People’s Festival organizers, the Museum is hosting an outdoor summer music festival with live reggae, Latin, hip hop, and special dance performances.
-Local food trucks from Rolling Revolution, artist demonstrations, cocktails, art activities, and craft vendors will inspire you!
+Local food trucks from Rolling Revolution, artist demos by Studio Art instructors, family-friendly art activities, face painting, and art and craft vendors will inspire you!
 Get your tickets in advance to avoid entrance lines.
+Cash bar.

 *Youth tickets are for ages 10 and under.